UrbanPi/train-ticket/README.md

 * http://localhost:303XX/swagger-ui.html : Prometheus endpoint of the production service (fast)
 * http://localhost:306XX/swagger-ui.html : Swagger definition of the microservice controller

+# Cloning, compiling, building, publishing
+Use the contents of the python script in util/clone_branches.py to generate output for cloning, compiling the project and building and publishing docker images.

 ## Compile Maven projects
 You need to have Maven available.
 Go to the root folder and execute:

 ``mvn -DskipTests=true clean package``

 ## Build Docker containers
+Prerequisite: Compiled Maven projects `./script/publish-docker-images.sh  containers.github.scch.at/contest/trainticket branch_name`

 ### Production containers